 Hybrids are known between Malva and Lavatera in their traditional circumscriptions.
-Most of these become intrageneric hybrids under more modern conceptions of the genera.
-However a hybrid between Lavatera trimestris and Malva 'Bicolor' is reported , and Malva alcea has been identified as a palaeohybrid of Malva moschata and Lavatera thuringiaca.
+When Lavatera is sunk in Malva these become intrageneric hybrids under more modern conceptions of the genera.
+Among the wider crosses a hybrid between Lavatera trimestris and Malva 'Bicolor' is reported , and Malva alcea has been identified as a palaeohybrid of Malva moschata and Lavatera thuringiaca.

 The name ×Malvalthaea transcaucasica is applied to putative (palaeo?)hybrids between Malva aegyptia and Althaea hirsuta, but this is another instance where both parents are now placed in Malva.

 A hybrid between Chiranthodendron and Fremontodendron was raised in California [d], and is grown in a small way as an ornamental tree.
 This has been named ×Leelenzia ranchorum and ×Chiranthofremontia lenzii (if I interpret the ICBN correctly neither name is valid under the provisions of the code), and more recently as Chiranthomontodendron lenzii.

 A hybrid Anoda thurberi × Periptera punicea is reported.

 Teshima reported obtaining seed of the cross Abelmoschus esculentus × Gossypium hirsutum, but this failed to germinate.
 This could have been inviable hybrid seed, or inviable haploid seed resulting from stimulative parthenocarpy.

 It is reported that a single viable seed of this hybrid was obtained from 2,000 pollinations of a male-sterile Gossypium hirsutum, representing a hybrid production rate of less than 0.01%, even in the absence of competition from cotton pollen.